xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

+* 0.1.8 - Breaking a raft now correctly gives a raft.
+Pipes once again can be placed over water.
 * 0.1.7 - Fixed issues with cars not driving through gates, added a sailing raft, made oil-rigs only place-able on the ocean, tidied up recipes, added descriptions
 * 0.1.6 - Fixed issues with disconnected players in multiplayer.
 Stopped docks producing oil.
 Added config for swimming
 * 0.1.5 - Fixed issues with cars being able to drive onto water.
 Made rails place-able over water.
 Fixed issues with biter attacks across ocean and added it as a config option